Department of Counseling, Health and Kinesiology

 Thesis Advisor: Michael A. Zárate, Ph.D.

 de los Santos, M., Hernández-Eslava, V., Guerra, M. A., Lozano-Ramirez, F. L., Enriquez, J., Martinez, A. P., & de la Cruz, B. (2025).
 Applied Behavior Analysis in Mexico: Efforts and Challenges in Public Policy, Advocacy, and Regulation.
-Behavior Analysis in Practice Special Issue on Public Policy Advocacy. https://doi.org/10.1007/s40617-024-01031-y
+Behavior Analysis in Practice Special Issue on Public Policy Advocacy, 1-10. https://doi.org/10.1007/s40617-024-01031-y

 de la Cruz, B., Bourland, G., Johnson-Patagoc, K. M., Dillen, J., Thommen, R., Fritz, J. & Crone, R. (2025).
 The Road to Licensure of Behavior Analysts in Texas: History, Lessons Learned, and Recommendations.
-Behavior Analysis in Practice Special Issue on Public Policy Advocacy. https://doi-org.tamusa.idm.oclc.org/10.1007/s40617-024-01030-z
+Behavior Analysis in Practice Special Issue on Public Policy Advocacy, 1-14. https://doi-org.tamusa.idm.oclc.org/10.1007/s40617-024-01030-z

 Kunze, M., & de la Cruz, B. (2023).
-Research Article: A Longitudinal Study of Behavioral Consultation in Inclusive Preschool Classrooms.
+A Longitudinal Study of Behavioral Consultation in Inclusive Preschool Classrooms.
 Head Start Dialog: The Research-to-Practice Journal for the Early Childhood Field, 26(1), 35-46. https://doi.org/10.55370/hsdialog.v26i1.1461

 Olive, M. L., de la Cruz, B., Davis, T. N., Chan, J. M., Lang, R. B., & Dickson, S. M. (2007).
-The Effects of Enhanced Milieu Teaching and a Voice Output Communication Aid on the Communication of Three Children with Autism.
+The effects of enhanced Milieu Teaching and a Voice Output Communication Aid on the Communication of Three Children with Autism.
 Journal of Autism and Developmental Disabilities, 37(8), 1505-1513. https://doi-org.tamusa.idm.oclc.org/10.1007/s10803-006-0243-6

-Sigafoos, J., O’Reilly, M. F., Cannella, H., Edrisinha, C., de la Cruz, B., Upadhyaya, M., Lancioni, G. E., Hundley, A., Andrews, A., Garver, C.,& Young, D. (2007).
+Sigafoos, J., O’Reilly, M. F., Cannella, H., Edrisinha, C., de la Cruz, B., Upadhyaya, M., Lancioni, G. E., Hundley, A., Andrews, A., Garver, C., & Young, D. (2007).
 Evaluation of a video prompting and fading procedure for teaching dish-washing skills to adults with developmental disabilities.
 Journal of Behavioral Education, 16, 93-109. https://doi-org.tamusa.idm.oclc.org/10.1007/s10864-006-9004-z

 Cannella, H., Sigafoos, J., O’Reilly, M., de la Cruz, B., Edrisinha, C., & Lancioni, G. E. (2006).
 Comparing video prompting to video modeling for teaching daily living skills to six adults with developmental disabilities.
 Education and Training in Mental Retardation and Developmental Disabilities, 41(4). https://www.jstor.org/stable/23879661